Moraine: Medial moraine

 A medial moraine is a ridge of moraine that runs down the center of a valley floor.
 It forms when two glaciers meet and the debris on the edges of the adjacent valley sides join and are carried on top of the enlarged glacier.
 As the glacier melts or retreats, the debris is deposited and a ridge down the middle of the valley floor is created.
 The Kaskawulsh Glacier in the Kluane National Park, Yukon, has a ridge of medial moraine 1 km wide.

-Supraglacial moraines
+Supraglacial moraine

 Supraglacial moraines are created by debris accumulated on top of glacial ice.
 This debris can accumulate due to ice flow toward the surface in the ablation zone, melting of surface ice or from debris that falls onto the glacier from valley sidewalls.

-Washboard moraines
+Washboard moraine

 Washboard moraines, also known as minor or corrugated moraines, are low-amplitude geomorphic features caused by glaciers.
 They consist of low-relief ridges, 1 to 2 m in height and around 100 m apart, accumulated at the base of the ice as lodgment till.
-The name "washboard moraine" refers to the fact that, from the air, it resembles a washboard.
+The name refers to the fact that from the air it resembles a washboard.